superterran/dotcom/projects/2019-06-01-wd-mycloud-home.md

 # Managing the Device

+So far, I have used adb to shell in to poke around with bash.
+Once rooted, you can install [busybox](https://busybox.net/) and use that to install `entware` which can be used to run any number of things.

 ## Enabling Root

 This requires physical access to the drive, so you'll probably be voiding your warrentey as you tear this thing apart.
 It's a nesting dool mess of plastic, so good luck not scratching the case.